 A predictive dialer uses multiple lines to move through a large volume of leads, and routes answered calls to the first available agent.
 The contact's information pops up on the agent's screen as the call is routed to them.

 The software uses an algorithm - one that factors in the total number of agents, average length of call, percentage of live answers and other call metrics - to “predict” how many lines it should dial at once so that an agent will become available when a call is answered.

 Benefits of predictive dialer software

 The value of a predictive dialer is its ability to distinguish between a live answer and a machine.
 This time-saving determination frees agents from having to spend time waiting for a human to answer, in turn improving agent productivity.
 That allows for a significant volume of calls to be placed with fewer agents on the sales teams, and less time invested.

 Predictive dialer disadvantages

 The biggest selling-point of a predictive dialing system is also its biggest limitation.
 It has become infamous for its telltale “telemarketer delay” - the off-putting dead air that follows “hello” as the contact gets routed to an available call center agent.
-This pause results in hang-ups, and negatively impacts the abandonment rate as well as the agent’s ability to have a high quality conversation over the phone.
+This pause can increase hang-ups, number blocks, and call abandonment, and jeopardize an agent's ability to have a high quality conversation over the phone.

 For this reason, when success is measured by productive live interactions (sales or fundraising organizations, for example) a predictive dialer may not be advisable.